On estimating the trace of quantum state powers: Introduction

 \paragraph{Quantum algorithms for estimating the Schatten $p$-norm.} Estimating the Schatten $p$-norm, $\tr(|A|^p)$, of an $O(\log n)$-local Hermitian matrix $A$ on $n$ qubits to within an additive error of $2^{n-p} \epsilon \|A\|^p$, where $\epsilon(n) \leq 1/\poly(n)$ and real $p(n) \leq \poly(n)$, was proven to be $\mathsf{DQC1}$-complete in \cite{CM18}.
 In \cite{LS20}, with a unitary block-encoding of a matrix $A$, a quantum algorithm was proposed for estimating the Schatten $p$-norm, $\rbra{\tr\rbra{\abs{A}^p}}^{1/p}$, to relative error $\epsilon$ for integer $p$.
 This algorithm requires a condition number $\kappa$ such that $A \geq I/\kappa$, particularly when $p$ is odd.

 \paragraph{Recent developments.} More than six months after the release of our work, a related dichotomy -- analogous to our results in \Cref{thm:TsallisQE-containment-informal,thm:TsallisQE-hardness-informal} -- was established in~\cite{LW25Lalpha}, concerning the computational complexity of estimating the quantum $\ell_a$ distance defined via the Schatten norm.
 While our query complexity upper bound for estimating $\Sq(\rho)$ in the regime $q \geq 1+\Omega(1)$ (\Cref{thm:tr-power-constant-queries}) remains the state of the art, the sample complexity upper bound (\Cref{thm:tr-power-constant-samples}) was subsequently improved in~\cite{CW25}, which appeared in the same month.
 This improvement, based on a more direct approach using weak Schur sampling, made progress on our open problem \ref{probitem:improving-bounds}.
 Specifically, \cite{CW25} obtained a bound of $\widetilde{\Theta}(1/\epsilon^2)$ for $q>2$, and bounds of $\widetilde{O}\rbra[\big]{1/\epsilon^{\frac{2}{q-1}}}$ and $\Omega\rbra{1/\epsilon^{\max\cbra[\big]{\frac{1}{q-1},2}}}$ for $1+\Omega(1) \leq q < 2$.
 Another follow-up work~\cite{CWYZ25}, also released that month, established a sample complexity lower bound of $\Omega(q/\epsilon^2)$ for estimating $\tr(\rho^q)$ when $q$ is an integer.
+One year after the release of our work, it was shown in~\cite{Wan25} that the quantum query complexity of estimating $\Sq(\rho)$ is $\widetilde{\Theta}\rbra{1/\sqrt{q}\varepsilon}$ for integer $q \geq 2$.
+Later, it was established in~\cite{Liu26} that \ConstRankTsallisQEA{} is \BQP{}-hard under Karp reduction for all $q>0$.
+This result extends the \BQP{}-hard regime $1 \leq q \leq 2$ identified in our work (\Cref{thm:ConstRankTsallisQEA-BQPhard}), and further implies that both \TsallisQEA{} and \TsallisQED{} are \BQP{}-complete for all $q\geq 1+\Omega(1)$.
+More recently, one and a half years after the release of our work, rank-dependent sample complexity upper and lower bounds for estimating $\Sq(\rho)$ in the real-valued regime $0 < q < 1$, together with the corresponding \NIQSZK{}-hardness results, were established in~\cite{CLW26}.

+In addition to the aforementioned progress in quantum state testing, our efficient uniform approximation of the positive constant power function (\Cref{lemma:computable-fullrange-bestPolyApprox-positivePower}) has been recently used to learn the $q$-th singular value moments of unknown quantum channels for real $q>2$ in~\cite{NRTM25}.